 Students requesting disability accommodations from the University are required to self-identify.
-Students should complete the required "Request for Accommodation" form, which is available online at http://www.ecu.edu/dss.
-Once approved, faculty will be informed via email that student qualifies for accommodations, and what those accommodations involve.
+Students should complete the required "Request for Accommodation" form, which is available online at https://accessibility.ecu.edu/students/.
+Once approved, faculty will be informed via email that student qualifiesfor accommodations, and what those accommodations involve.
 It is the responsibility of the student to notify all instructors (in person or via email) at the start of each semester if they have/will use accommodations.
-Students with verified accommodations must also contact the instructor at least 24 hours in advance of each exam to arrange a place and time for testing.
+Testing for those with accommodations is typically performed at the testing center in Health Sciences Student Center.